rollins-cms/cms330-spr20/sprint4/lab-concurrency-sem.md

    * the address of `i` is a shared resource among all threads
    * the address of `i` is a local variable which is allocated on each thread's individual stack

-## Locks
+## Semaphores
-Now let's work on another program and see how to use locks to protect shared data/resources.
+Now let's work on another program and see how to use a semaphore as a lock (two states: locked and unlocked) to protect shared data/resources.

 Open a program named `threads2.c` and enter the code below.